 Dr Anoop Bhogal-Nair

-Job: Senior Lecturer in Marketing & Consumption
+Job: Associate Professor/Reader in Marketing and Consumption

 School/department: Leicester Castle Business School